-To achieve the most effective and efficient use of CDBG funds, the Director of the Department of Commerce may reallocate up to 15% of the total CDBG allocation.
-To achieve the most effective and efficient use of CDBG funds, the Director of the Department of Commerce may reallocate up to 15% of the total CDBG allocation among Public Facility, Housing and Neighborhood Renewal, or Economic Development grant categories, depending upon needs in the state during the Plan Year.
-A reallocation of more than 15% of the total allocation, or the creation or elimination of a grant category, will be considered a substantial amendment to this 2018-2019 Annual Action Plan, and will require further steps as identified within the Citizen Participation Plan section of the Consolidated Plan.
+To achieve the most effective and efficient use of CDBG funds, the Director of the Department of Commerce may reallocate up to 15% of the total CDBG allocationamong all National Objectives (assuring that no less than 70% of CDBG funds will be used for LMI beneficiaries) and grant categories, depending upon needs in the state during the Plan Year.
+To achieve the most effective and efficient use of CDBG funds, the Director of the Department of Commerce may reallocate up to 15% of the total CDBG allocation among Public Facility, Housing and Neighborhood Renewal, or Economic Development grant categories, depending upon needs in the state during upon needs in the state during the Plan Year.
+A reallocation of more than 15% of the total allocation, or the creation or elimination of a grant category, will be considered a substantial amendment to this 2018-2019 Annual Action Plan and Amendment, and will require further steps as identified within the Citizen Participation Plan section of the Consolidated Plan.
 Reallocations may also be made of any remaining balances within any grant category within the last three months of a 15-month obligation deadline to meet the HUD Timely Distribution requirement.